frankpfan/frankpfan/maths.md

 You can add some rules for it, such as the basic rules of logic.
 The machine can operate on expressions according to the rules.

-Then you can put an math object in it as 'theory', and then study it.
+Then you can put an math object into it as 'theory', and then study it.
 You can even make implementations for other theories or objects via some powerful theories like set theory.

-Or, maybe the theory is made of rules, like most type theories, then what you put in may be a universe like
+Or, maybe the theory itself is made of rules, like most type theories, then what you put in may be a universe like
 $\mathsf{Monoid} := \sum\limits_{A:\mathcal U} (\cdot:A\to A\to A)
 \times(\mathrm{assoc}:\prod\limits_{a,b,c:A} (a\cdot b)\cdot c = a\cdot(b\cdot c))$.

----Structure gets known from the relationship, so does identity.
+--- Structure gets known from the relationship, so does identity.\
+Same as this, How I relate to everything else tells who I am.